1973 Preakness Stakes: Timing controversy

 Upon the finish of the race there was a dispute over the winning time of Secretariat.
 The electronic Visumatic timer on the field read 1:55, while Daily Racing Form clockers Gene Schwartz and Frank Robinson timed Secretariat at 1:53 2/5, which would have broken the track record.
-The official fractional times were 25, 48 4/5, 1:12, and 1:36 1/5, while the Daily Racing Forum timed the fractions at 24 2/5, 47, 1:10 2/5, and 1:35 3/5.
+The official fractional times were 25, 48 4/5, 1:12, and 1:36 1/5, while the Daily Racing Form timed the fractions at 24 2/5, 47, 1:10 2/5, and 1:35 3/5.
 The next day, Secretariat's trainer Lucien Laurin asked for the videotape to be reviewed because he felt that if Secretariat did run that fast, then "he deserves the record."
 On May 21, race officials adjusted Secretariat's winning time to 1:54 2/5, becoming the then second fastest time in race history.
 The time was changed to the time obtained by the official Pimilico timekeeper E.T.
 McLean per Rule 383 of the Maryland Rules of Racing, which stated the "official timer's time is official."
 McLean's stopwatch was faster than the Visumatic by three-fifths of a second at each fractional."
 That same day, a Visumatic official checked the timer and stated that the timer should have actually read 1:54 4/5, rather than 1:55.
-It was determined that the chart for the Preakness would display McLean's time as the winning time, with the Daily Racing Forum time written next to it, in parenthesis.
+It was determined that the chart for the Preakness would display McLean's time as the winning time, with the Daily Racing Form time written next to it, in parentheses.

 Secretariat's owner Penny Chenery and Maryland Jockey Club president Thomas Chuckas asked the Maryland Racing Commission to review the 1973 Preakness.
 On June 19, 2012, the commission announced their findings.
 During a three-hour meeting, the tapes of Secretariat's run and the three new record-holding runs were overlaid by three separate companies from which a total of five analysts reviewed the footage.
 Following all five analysts obtaining the time of 1:53, the commission unanimously voted to change Secretariat's time from 1:542/5 to 1:53, which broke the then-course record of 1:532/5.
 Altering Secretariat's time allowed him to actively hold the course record for all three legs of the Triple Crown.
 The overlaying method used by the committee was reported to be accurate to 0.03 of a second.
 A representative of Chenery stated that they were "very pleased" with the decision.